-Current Pensioners (Including Disabled Pensioners), Active Employee with 20+ Years of Service, and Active Employee with 10-20 Years of service: Surviving spouse to receive 66 2/3% of the police officer's earned pension at the date of death.
+Current Pensioners (Including Disabled Pensioners), Active Employee with 20+ Years of Service, and Active Employee with 10-20 Years of service: Surviving spouse to receive 66 $\frac{2}{3}\%$ of the firefighter's earned pension at the date of death.

 Annual Increase in Benefit: The initial increase date will be the January 1st after the attainment of age 60 by the recipient of the survivor's pension.
 Subsequent increases will occur on each subsequent January 1st.
-The first increase and subsequent increases will be the lesser of 3% of the original benefit or 1⁄2 of the CPI-U for the 12 months ending with the September preceding each November 1, applied to the original survivor's benefit amount.
+The first increase and subsequent increases will be the lesser of 3% of the original benefit or 1/2 of the CPI-U for the 12 months ending with the September preceding each November 1, applied to the original survivor's pension amount.